NCAR/DART/models/cam-fv/readme.rst

    which coordinates the running of all of the model components.
    Similarly, DART ensemble "members" are the same as CESM "instances".

-"CASE", "CASEROOT"
+**CASE, CASEROOT**

-   Running a setup script creates a CESM "CASE" (the name of your experiment) in the "CASEROOT" directory (from where jobs will be controlled and launched), both of which are defined in the setup script.
-There will also be a run directory named $CASEROOT in your scratch space (usually).
+   Running a DART setup script creates a CESM "CASE" (the name of your experiment) in the "CASEROOT" directory (from where jobs will be controlled and launched), both of which are defined in the setup script.
+There will also be a run directory named $CASEROOT in your scratch space (usually), where the fortran executables can also be found ($scratch/$CASEROOT/bld).

 `Setup Scripts`_ describes how to specify these and other choices